 remove hard water from glass

-This is a discussion on remove hard water from glass within the Showcar and Detailing forums, part of the General Help category; That's what it appears to be pajeff. funny that the trim and paint cleaned up. guess they were better protected. ...
+This is a discussion on remove hard water from glass within the Showcar and Detailing forums, part of the General Help category; Here is a pic of what I have left.
+Yes it's the pro kit.
+Don't bother with the kit that ...

 - Join Date